-The Long Term Care Medical Directors Association of Canada (LTCMDAC) established its Top 6 recommendations under the leadership of their Director.
-LTCMDAC members were invited to participate in the list development by email.
+The Canadian Society for Long Term Care Medicine (formerly the Long Term Care Medical Directors Association of Canada) established its Top 6 recommendations under the leadership of their Director.
+CSLTCM members were invited to participate in the list development by email.
 Two physician volunteers came forward to join the Director and form the Choosing Wisely Canada working group.
 To represent the patient voice, an articulate patient leader and Patients for Patient Safety Canada "champion" joined the working group.
 The American Medical Directors Association and Canadian Geriatric Society lists were reviewed as a starting point.
 None of these lists was specific to the frail elderly in residential care.
 The process aimed for recommendations that were valid and relevant for Canadian patients and our health care system.
 By small group discussion amongst the working group, the 6 recommendations were proposed.
-The document was then circulated to the members of the Board of the LTCMDAC for feedback and approval.
+The document was then circulated to the members of the Board of the CSLTCM for feedback and approval.